 Prof Obermair’s research interests are driven by patients’ needs and include less invasive treatments with better recovery that are equally effective.
 His main effort focuses on assembling a world-class team to conduct clinical trials that change the treatment of women affected by gynaecological cancer for the better.
-Prof Obermair collaborates with researchers within Gynaecological Oncology units in Australia and the United States of America, Asia and Europe.
+As the Director of Research at the Queensland Centre for Gynaecological Cancer Prof Obermair leads a team of up to 20 researchers.
+Prof Obermair also collaborates with researchers within Gynaecological Oncology units in Australia and the United States of America, Asia and Europe.
 He has authored more than 250 research articles in scientific journals.

 Some of his latest publications include: